-- 23.1.
-For each eligible fish caught, a competitor will score one hundred points. - 23.2.
-In addition to Article 23.1., competitors will also receive twenty points per centimeter length of each eligible fish.
-The recorded length will be rounded up to the next complete centimeter for scoring purposes - 23.3.
-An under-sized fish (under the eligible size limit) is not eligible to be scored and should not be recorded on a competitor's scorecard.
+- 23.1 For each eligible fish caught, a competitor will score one hundred points. - 23.2 In addition to Article 32.1., competitors will also receive twenty points per centimeter length of each eligible fish, or per centimeter above the defined minimum size.
+The recorded length will be rounded up to the next complete centimeter for scoring purposes. - 23.3 An under-sized fish (under the eligible size limit) is not eligible to be scored and should not be recorded on a competitor's scorecard. - 23.4 The Rule modifications must specify if an alternative scoring system will be used.